hashkrish/se2001-notes/question_papers/24t2/endterm/set_1.md

 Select the command that kills the process not owned by the user root and consumes the maximum CPU time.
 Assume you have the permission to kill any process.

 **Hint:**

-*The 10th column of the output of ps aux command (TIME) contains the total CPU time used by the process.
+- The 10th column of the output of ps aux command (TIME) contains the total CPU time used by the process.
-*The ps aux command can list all the processes owned by all the users.
+- The ps aux command can list all the processes owned by all the users.

-**Sample Outout:**
+**Sample Output:**

 ```bash
 $ ps aux | head -5   # get the first 5 lines